 How air quality affects overall productivity

-Though PM concentration level increase is a concern outdoors as well, the effect is much worse indoors due to poor ventilations.
-The particulate matter compounds are generally undetectable to human eye but can have an adverse effect on the health when inhaled.
-Most modern buildings are centrally air conditioned and have generally a sealed environment.
+Though PM concentration level increase is a concern outdoors as well, the effect is much worse indoors due to poor ventilation.
+The particulate matter compounds are generally undetectable to the human eye but can have an adverse effect on the health when inhaled.
+Most modern buildings are centrally air-conditioned and have generally a sealed environment.

 This lack of ventilation will allow the particulate matter to settle inside the space which may be initially unharmful but can be harmful if risen to alarming levels.
 In most of the countries, this is becoming a major concern across each industry and vertical.
 The productivity issue is more so evident in the factory shop floor where the workers move around a lot, sometimes in a very confined area or space.
 As a result, they are constantly exposed to the pollutant matters and thus hampering their productivity.